hpcleuven/VscDocumentation/source/software/openmp_for_shared_memory_programming.rst

 .. note::

-   It is in fact possible to link OpenMP object code compiled with gcc and the Intel compiler on the condition that the Intel OpenMP libraries and run-time is used (e.g., by linking using icc with the -openmp option), but the Intel manual is not clear which versions of ``gcc`` and ``icc`` work together well.
+   It is in fact possible to link OpenMP object code compiled with GCC and the Intel compiler on the condition that the Intel OpenMP libraries and run-time is used (e.g., by linking using ``icc`` with the ``-qopenmp`` option), but the Intel manual is not clear which versions of ``gcc`` and ``icc`` work together well.
 This is only for specialists but may be useful if you only have access to object files and not to the full source code.

 Running OpenMP programs